 - (1) In violation of constitutional provisions; - (2) In excess of the statutory authority or jurisdiction of the Commission or the hearing examiner; or - (3) Unsupported by any evidence whatsoever. - (u) To have sole jurisdiction to determine whether a person or entity requires licensure or a finding of suitability in order to own, be employed by, receive revenue or profits (whether directly or indirectly) from, or do business with, a licensed casino.
 Further, the Commission shall have sole jurisdiction to determine whether a person or entity remains suitable in order to continue to own, be employed by, receive revenue or profits (whether directly or indirectly) from, or continue to do business with, a licensed casino.
 The Commission's decisions on licensure or finding of suitability may be reviewed by the Commonwealth Superior Court which may affirm the decision and order of the Commission or the hearing examiner, or it may remand the case for further proceedings, or reverse the decision only if the substantial rights of the petitioner, applicant or license holder have been prejudiced because the decision is: - (1) In violation of constitutional provisions; - (2) In excess of the statutory authority or jurisdiction of the Commission or the hearing examiner; or - (3) Unsupported by any evidence whatsoever. - (v) The Commission shall have concurrent authority to determine the suitability of any location proposed for any portion of the operations of the casino operator licensee's operations in the Commonwealth.
 The Commission shall have the authority to require of developers, owners or financers completion bonds in any amount agreeable to the Commission prior to or during the construction of any facility that requires, or once completed will require, a license from the Commission.
 The Commission shall have the authority to require the casino licensee to obtain completion bonds in any amount deemed reasonable to the Commission and of such quality satisfactory to the Commission to ensure the completion of construction for any construction project built by, for, or in relation to the casino licensee's operations in the Commonwealth.
-The Commission may but need not regulate the interior design, security, cleanliness or sanitation of any portion of the operations of the casino operator licensee's operations in the Commonwealth or any facility which requires or has a license issued by the Commission regardless of the location of such facility. - (w) Due to the highly confidential and technical nature of the Commission's responsibilities, the Commission may have a working meeting and meet in an open or closed meeting, with or without notice, within or without the Commonwealth, to discuss and deliberate about any matter over which the Commission has jurisdiction.
-Final action shall occur in an open meeting after appropriate notice has been given the public, unless the Commission determines that the action should not occur in a public meeting due to safety concerns or privacy concerns, in which case final action may be taken in executive session of a properly noticed meeting or in a meeting, open or closed to the public, where no notice has been given.
+The Commission may but need not regulate the interior design, security, cleanliness or sanitation of any portion of the operations of the casino operator licensee's operations in the Commonwealth or any facility which requires or has a license issued by the Commission regardless of the location of such facility. - (w) Final action shall occur in an open meeting after appropriate notice has been given the public. - (x) To approve the construction of the various phases of development of the operations of the casino operator licensee's operations in the Commonwealth and to allow gaming to commence at any time, and in such locations in Saipan, as the Commission deems appropriate.
+Notwithstanding the foregoing, the Commission shall regulate one (1) live training facility of temporary duration and all permanent facilities as are consistent with the provisions of the Casino License Agreement granted to the exclusive casino licensee and together shall be operated by the exclusive casino licensee.

-- (x) To approve the construction of the various phases of development of the operations of the casino operator licensee's operations in the Commonwealth and to allow gaming to commence at any time, and in such locations in Saipan, as the Commission deems appropriate.
-Notwithstanding the foregoing, the Commission shall not approve more than one live training facility of temporary duration and three permanent gaming facilities which may be located together or separately throughout Saipan and together shall be operated by the sole casino operator licensee. - (y) The Commission may exercise any proper power and authority necessary to perform the duties assigned to it by the Legislature, and is not limited by any enumeration of powers in this section.
+(y) The Commission may exercise any proper power and authority necessary to perform the duties assigned to it by the Legislature, and is not limited by any enumeration of powers in this section.